-- Is the condenser, behind the refrigerator, free from dust and lint? - On hot days, or if the room is warm, the motor naturally runs longer. - If the door has been opened a lot, or if a large amount of food has been put in, the motor will run longer to cool down the interior. - Is frost build-up more than $\frac{1}{4}$ inch (6 mm)?
+- Is the condenser, behind the refrigerator, free from dust and lint? - On hot days, or if the room is warm, the motor naturally runs longer. - If the door has been opened a lot, or if a large amount of food has been put in, the motor will run longer to cool down the interior. - Is frost build-up more than 1⁄4 inch (6 mm)?

-Remember: Motor running time depends on different things, number of door openings, amount of food stored, temperature of the room, setting of the control and damper position and talk with one of our trained Consultants.
-The Consultant can instruct you in how to obtain satisfactory operation from your appliance or, if service is necessary, recommend a qualified service company in your area.
+Remember: Motor running time depends on different things: number of door openings, amount of food stored, temperature of the room, setting of the control and damper position.

-2. If you need assistance^{}...
+2. If you need assistance...

-Call Whirlpool COOL-LINE[®] service assistance telephone number.
+Call Whirlpool COOL-LINE® service assistance telephone number.
 Dial free from: